hugohaggmark/hugohaggmark.github.io/_posts/2014-02-24-stop-doing-tdd-and-start-doing-bdd-with-sharepoint.md

 BDD is a nice way to do this, you invest more time in designing behaviors or capabilities of your application using SharePoint as one of those capabilities.

-But that's just my very personal 2 &nbsp;cents,
+But that's just my very personal 2 cents,

 Hugo